ba-st/Launchpad/docs/HowTo.md

 Command line handler failed
 ```

-Using `--raise-error` which simulates an unexpected error and generate a fuel dump file.
+Using `--raise-error` which simulates an unexpected error and generates a fuel dump file.
 Details on how can you use that dump are described in [Debugging](Debugging.md).

 You should also see a .fuel file on logs/, this is usually a `<logPrefix>-<timestamp>.fuel` but for testing purpouses, the example uses `<logPrefix>-<date>.fuel`.